Berlusconi says Germans deny concentration camps existed

 He then added: "According to the Germans, there never were concentration camps."

-The Party of European Socialists (PES), the umbrella party that groups European center-left parties, described the comments as "despicable" and called on the center-right European People's Party, to which Berlusconi's Forza Italia is affiliated, to condemn them.
+The Party of European Socialists (PES), the umbrella party that groups European centre-left parties, described the comments as "despicable" and called on the centre-right European People's Party, to which Berlusconi's Forza Italia is affiliated, to condemn them.

 "These comments by Berlusconi are an insult to the entire German people and not only an insult to Martin Schulz," said PES President Sergei Stanishev in a statement.